oss-review-toolkit/ort/CONTRIBUTING.md

 to submit code or documentation to a project.
 Simply add `Signed-off-by` as shown in the example below to indicate that you agree with the DCO.

-An example signed commit message:
+Example for a commit message with a sign-off:

 ```
     spdx-utils: Add sanity checks for values of the mapping objects